Wed 09 Apr 2008

 job as completed or failed after processing.
 A useful real

-example worker is TheSchwartz::Worker::SendEmail (also by
+example worker is TheSchwartz::Worker::SendEmail

 Brad Fitzpatrick, and available on CPAN) for sending emails from